h3xitsec/h3xrecon/README.md

 ### 3. Install the h3xrecon client

-Refer to the [CLI Documentation](docs/client.md) for more information on how to install the h3xrecon client.
+Refer to the [Client Documentation](docs/client.md) for more information on how to install the h3xrecon client.

 ### 4. Start using it !